What pain and symptoms are associated with the pectineus muscle?

 - Pubic stress symphysitis

 - Groin pull

 Other muscles that should be considered and examined in conjunction with the pectineus muscles:

 Satellite Trigger Points: Iliopsoas, Adductor Magnus, Adductor Brevis, Adductor Longus, Gracilis

 For anatomy information see: Pectineus Anatomy: Origin, Insertion, Action, Innervation

 Help with Pectineus Groin Pain

-Sombra Warm Therapy Pain Relieving Gel is a pain relieving gel that I use both personally and in my massage therapy practice.
-It provides warmth without burning heat and is great for relieving pain.
-Applying Sombra to the muscles high on the front thigh, up into the fold of the leg can help reduce pain and tightness caused by the pectineus muscle.
+Sombra Warm Therapy Pain Relieving Gel is a pain relieving gel that I use both personally and professionally in my massage therapy practice.
+It works better than other over the counter heating creams, providing therapeutic warmth without burning heat.
+Applying Sombra to the muscles on the front and inside of the thigh can help bring relief for chronic pectineus pain.
+(Be VERY careful to not get Sombra on genitalia!)
 I recommend Sombra for chronic pain and injuries over a week old.
-If you have pulled or strained the groin, I recommend Biofreeze below.
+If you have recently pulled or have sudden onset pain in the groin area, I recommend Biofreeze below.

 Do you know that small knots in the pectineus muscle can contribute to groin and pelvis pain?